hpcsheffield/2014-01-14-manchester/shell/README.md

 The shell we'll use is called *bash*.
 It's the most commonly used shell though there are many others.
 You can even use some scripted programming languages as if they were shells.
-In many ways, the shell *is* just an interpreted computer programming langauge, but with a focus on interactive use.
+In many ways, the shell *is* just an interpreted computer programming language, but with a focus on interactive use.

 # What the shell does: It calls built-in commands and programs